-- Even before the debriefing, supportive contact and practical helps are what is most needed. - After the situation has been stabilized and our immediate physical needs have been met, then a person may be ready to talk about what has happened. - It's never really too late, offer a debriefing even if a significant amount of time has passed.
+- Before the debriefing, supportive contact and practical helps are usually what is most needed. - After the situation has been stabilized and our immediate physical needs have been met, then we may be ready to talk about what has happened. - It's never really too late to receive a debriefing even if a significant amount of time has passed.